 “Rinse and re-use” should not apply to something as important as the expression of your enterprise and its future.

-Tagline: Evocative, creative, emotional shorthand for your mission or elevator pitch…depends on communications need and context.
-Frequently change every few years.
+- Tagline: Evocative, creative, emotional shorthand for your mission or elevator pitch…depends on communications need and context.
+Frequently changes every few years.

 Make sense?
 I hope not.

 Second, these are the prescriptions that served the old industrial age model and made it the mechanical monster it is today.
 Strict rules about what and how to speak shave off all the rough edges that make ideas interesting and audible to us.
-It’s as if all the worn structures and tired jargon can’t get traction in our brains, and move through them without penetrating.
+It’s as if all the worn structures and tired jargon can’t get traction in our brains.
 The words for genuinely new ideas don’t exist anymore in corporate speak, if they ever did.
 It’s like trying to express yourself deeply in a language you don’t know.

 A promise is active.
 It’s what you commit to do and be.
 Once you make the promise, the behavior needed to make it true becomes obvious and actionable.
 It may be hard to trust this notion before you do it, but when you have it, all the decisions you need to make flow from it, in the most organic way.